ilr-human/CAS-CS-411/README.md

 To start the app: npm start

-The app is run on: http://localhost:3000/
+The app is hosted on: http://localhost:3000/